-SV is committed to providing a diverse and inclusive environment, enabling everyone to contribute and thrive.
+Sustainability Victoria (SV) is committed to providing a diverse and inclusive environment, enabling everyone to contribute and thrive.
 In simple terms it means recognising, understanding and celebrating that every individual is unique.

 This plan positions SV to deliver on this commitment through education, engagement, collaboration and celebration.
 The plan is also designed to address the challenges and opportunities to grow a diverse and inclusive workforce, supporting SV2023 strategic priorities to achieve a circular, climate‐resilient economy.

-The plan comprises six pillars – each focused on a specific diversity and inclusion area – that drive our priorities and actions.
+The plan comprises 6 pillars – each focused on a specific diversity and inclusion area – that drive our priorities and actions.
 Each pillar requires leadership and responsibility of our people from across the organisation.
-Over the next three years, we will learn from, monitor and evaluate our progress, ensuring the plan remains relevant and responsive to our people, our organisation and the Victorian public service (VPS).
+Over the next 3 years, we will learn from, monitor and evaluate our progress, ensuring the plan remains relevant and responsive to our people, our organisation and the Victorian public service (VPS).